ModeScore Sustainable Transport certification - KBCN1705

 • Plan or map scale.

-When using web-based evidence for post-construction stage, the assessor must, additionally, provide verification that the information provided for the nodes/amenities is still accurate and up to date.
+When relying on web-based evidence for post-construction stage, the assessor must, additionally, provide verification that the information provided for the nodes/amenities is still accurate and up to date.

 29 Aug 2025 - Approach to web-based map data at post-construction stage updated and related wording amended accordingly